wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/08-conduct-ediscovery-investigation.md

 ## Create an eDiscovery hold for Teams content

-You can use a Core eDiscovery case to create holds to preserve content that might be relevant to the case.
-To create an eDiscovery hold that's associated with a Core eDiscovery case:
+You can use a eDiscovery (Standard) case to create holds to preserve content that might be relevant to the case.
+To create an eDiscovery hold that's associated with a eDiscovery (Standard) case:

-1. From the [Microsoft 365 compliance center](https://compliance.microsoft.com/?azure-portal=true), select **eDiscovery** > **Core**.
+1. From the [Microsoft Purview compliance portal](https://compliance.microsoft.com/?azure-portal=true), select **eDiscovery** > **Standard**.

-2. On the **Core eDiscovery** page, select the name of the case that you want to create the hold in.
+2. On the **eDiscovery (Standard)** page, select the name of the case that you want to create the hold in.

-3. On the Home page for the case, select the **Holds** tab.
+3. On the Home page for the case, select the **Hold** tab.

 4. Select **+ Create** to create a new hold.